After just about a solid month of work, the Weeping Angel costume is finished!

 gonna have to keep those away from her daddy or he'll appropriate them.

 finally, the kid modeling the dress, wig & wings.
 The flash makes

-the photos look wierd, the costume pieces all actually match each other
+the photos look weird, the costume pieces all actually match each other

 pretty well.
 I'll be sure to take more pictures Halloween day of her in